 Discrete Manufacturing vs. Process Manufacturing

-If discrete manufacturing involves the batch manufacture of a products via a bill of materials, process manufacturing uses recipes or formulas that change the raw materials when producing the finished product, which (unlike discrete manufacturing) cannot be disassembled to recreate the raw materials, as they have been transformed in the production process.
+If discrete manufacturing ERP involves the batch manufacture of a products via a bill of materials, process manufacturing uses recipes or formulas that change the raw materials when producing the finished product, which (unlike discrete manufacturing) cannot be disassembled to recreate the raw materials, as they have been transformed in the production process.

-Electronics and vehicles are examples of products created by discrete manufacturing processes, but virtually any item sold in a store requires the assembly of different parts.
+Electronics and vehicles are examples of products created by discrete manufacturing system processes, but virtually any item sold in a store requires the assembly of different parts.
 Some of those parts may have been produced via process manufacturing prior to being provided to the discrete manufacturer to assemble.

 As the discrete manufacturer assembles a finished product, it must be added to inventory while, at the same time, the parts used to create it must be removed to ensure accurate inventory counts (a parts inventory system).
 Product in all stages (work in progress) adds raw materials and labor costs to update the value of the product as it goes through production.